Citation, DOI, disclosures and article data

 The Morel-Lavellée lesion will not be demonstrated on a plain radiograph but an underlying fracture may be present.
-Injuries which are associated with these lesions include femoral and pelvic fractures.
+Injuries that are associated with these lesions include femoral and pelvic fractures.

 Typically these lesions are anechoic or hypoechoic.
 As with a standard hematoma, it can be predominantly echogenic in the acute phase, becoming more hypoechoic as blood products liquefy over time 11.
-Internal debris, including fat globules can give rise to echogenic foci or even fluid-fluid levels 1.
+Internal debris, including fat globules, can give rise to echogenic foci or even fluid-fluid levels 1.
 A capsule of variable thickness may be seen.
 The shape may range from flat to mass-like.